 email questions, comments, and orders to firstname.lastname@example.org

-Corylus americana American Hazelnut potted plants $7.50 each plus UPS shipping.
+Corylus americana American Hazelnut potted plants $7.50 (SOLD OUT) each plus UPS shipping.
 Please contact us by email with your address/zip code for availability and shipping costs on Hazelnut potted plants

 American Hazelnut seed

 1 packet - $ out of seeds

 Corylus americana, American Hazelnut,

 American Filbert, is a thicket forming spreading shrub 3 to 10 feet

 tall.
 Fruits mature in July August in clusters of 2 to 6, seeds 3/8 to 5/8

 inch diameter, light brown, sweet, edible.
 American Hazelnut grows wild in dry or moist

 thickets, woodlands, valleys, uplands, and savannas from Florida to Georgia,